TimoFreiberg/typestate-post/typestate-rust.md

 }
 ```

-With small changes to its API to make it more realistic and allow use of the `?` operator.
+I had to change the function signature slightly to use the [`?` operator](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html), but I think this only makes it more realistic.

-You know, this was intended as a joke, but I actually think this is the nicest version so far.
+The method chaining might not be everyones cup of tea, but I actually think this is the prettiest version so far.

 ### Pros

-* All of the previous version
+* All pros of the previous version
 * More specific type signatures
 * Allows method chaining
     * Ok this is a bit unfair, the previous version could have also offered a fluent API
         It's very natural in this version, though
-* No boilerplate state unpacking
+* No boilerplate state unpacking with `match state {...}`

 ### Con

 * One boilerplate state transitioning function is required

-## So is this just better?

-Nope, it's all situational.
+## Awesome, I'm gonna use this pattern everywhere now!

+Well, it depends.
-The specific algorithm I made up suits the typestate pattern well.
+I would argue that for this specific algorithm I made up, the typestate pattern is the most suitable alternative.

-I'm going to give some examples where each approach works best in the next article.
+I'm going to give some examples where other approaches work much better in the next article.

 ## Only in Rust?
 (Or Haskell?)

-While I have mostly heard of the typestate pattern in the Rust and Haskell community, the examples in this post are easily translatable into Kotlin, which I will showcase later in this series.
+I have mostly heard of the typestate pattern in the Rust and Haskell community.
+But the examples in this post are easily translatable into Kotlin, which I'm going to show in a future article.

 ## Further reading

+I can recommend these articles:

-A more in-depth look at the way Rust's type system helps representing state: http://cliffle.com/blog/rust-typestate/
+http://cliffle.com/blog/rust-typestate/ - a more in-depth look at the way Rust's type system helps representing state.

-The motivation behind an unusually type-safe path handling library, written in Haskell (which blew my mind at the time): https://chrisdone.com/posts/path-package/
+https://chrisdone.com/posts/path-package/ - the motivation behind an unusually type-safe path handling library, written in Haskell (which blew my mind at the time).

 ---

-[^state-type-change]: The same verbose workaround is required in Kotlin.
-Haskell does not have the same issue, mostly because there's
+[^state-type-update]: The same verbose workaround is required in Kotlin.
+Haskell does not have the same issue, but then there's no in-place mutation in Haskell.
+There's a Rust [RFC](https://github.com/rust-lang/rfcs/pull/2528) in progress to improve this exact interaction.